LazarSavkovic/LazarSavkovic/README.md

 ### Here is what I'm working on: 👋

-- 🔭 I’m currently working on an NLP algorithm
+- 🔭 I’m currently working on an Data Analysis Websites
-- 🌱 I’m currently learning NetworkX
+- 🌱 I’m currently learning Neural Networks
 - 👯 I’m looking to collaborate on a meditation app
 - 🤔 I’m looking for help with Linear Algebra and Calc
 - 💬 Ask me about Pygame